bob-ros2/bob_whisper_cpp/README.md

 ```

 #### Docker Support
-This ROS node is also as Docker container available
+This ROS node is also as a pre build docker image available.\
+See below how to use it
 * [bob_whisper_cpp/docker](https://github.com/bob-ros2/bob_whisper_cpp/tree/main/bob_whisper_cpp/docker)

 ### Getting Models